Antonizitron/tep_alarms_text/README.md

 This repository provides a textual dataset of Industrial Control System (ICS) alarms, derived from the "Tennessee-Eastman-Process" Alarm Management Dataset by Gianluca Manca (2020): "Tennessee-Eastman-Process" Alarm Management Dataset, IEEE Dataport.

 ## Origin and Process Description
+The Tennessee Eastman Process (TEP) is a widely used simulation model of a chemical plant, originally developed by Downs and Vogel in 1993.
+It serves as a realistic platform for researchers and engineers to test and benchmark control strategies, fault detection methods, and process monitoring techniques.
+The TEP simulates a complex chemical process involving five major units: a reactor, a condenser, a compressor, a separator, and a stripper.
+These units work together to convert four gaseous reactants (A, C, D, and E) into two liquid products (G and H).

-The original work is based on a process proposed by J.J.
-Downs and E.F.
-Vogel in 1993 ("A plant-wide industrial process control problem"), with subsequent modifications by A. Bathelt, N. Lawrence Ricker, M. Jelali (“Revision of the Tennessee Eastman Process Model”) and E. Arroyo (“Capturing and Exploiting Plant Topology and Process Information as a Basis to Support Engineering and Operational Activities in Process Plants”).
+The model's complexity and realistic behavior have made it a valuable tool in the field of process control and related research areas.
+Several researchers have contributed to its refinement and analysis, notably A. Bathelt, N. Lawrence Ricker, and M. Jelali in their work "Revision of the Tennessee Eastman Process Model" and E. Arroyo in "Capturing and Exploiting Plant Topology and Process Information as a Basis to Support Engineering and Operational Activities in Process Plants."

+Key Components of the TEP:
-The Tennessee-Eastman-Process (TEP) simulates the production of two products (G and H) from four reactants (A, C, D, and E) and comprises five major units:
+- **Reactor**: The heart of the process where the gaseous reactants (A, C, D, and E) undergo a chemical reaction to produce the desired liquid products (G and H) along with a byproduct (F).
-- Reactor
-- Condenser
-- Vapor/liquid separator
-- Recycler compressor
-- Product stripper
+- **Condenser**: This unit cools down the gaseous product stream exiting the reactor, causing some components to condense into a liquid state.
+- **Separator**: The cooled product stream enters the separator, where it is separated into its gaseous and liquid components.
+- **Compressor**: The gas stream from the separator, containing unreacted reactants and byproduct, is recycled back into the reactor by the compressor.
+- **Stripper**: The liquid stream from the separator goes to the stripper, where the final products (G and H) are separated from any remaining unreacted components and byproduct.

 <br>